moorepants/moorepants.info/content/blog/introducing-resonance.rst

 Why Change?
 ===========

-Here are the main reasons that we wanted to change the course:
+The main reasons that we wanted to change the course are:

 - This type of course has likely only changed in one significant way in 100 years with addition of accessible computational tools in the 80s.
 Although